daquinoaldo/GitHubDeployOnHosting/README.md

-# GitHub Deploy on web Hosting
+# Git Deploy on web Hosting
 Deploy your GitHub project on your web server with one click using PHP (no bash or ssh is required).
 **It works only with public repository.**